 Two ventilators, which are indicated at 23, also are fastened to the pontoon.
-Each of these consists of a $1\frac{\pi}{8}$ " Balt.
-The lower end of the $\frac{\pi}{8}$ " Bolt is locked in a Coupling that carries also a 3" Screwed Rod.
+Each of these consists of a 11⁄2" Flanged Wheel, through the boss of which is screwed a \( \frac{2}{3}" \) Bolt.
+The lower end of the \( \frac{2}{3}" \) Bolt is locked in a Coupling that carries also a 3" Screwed Rod.
 A second Coupling is placed on the Screwed Rod, which is then passed through the deck of the pontoon and held in position by a nut.

 The diver's apparatus fixed to the pontoon consists of an air pump and a winch for the life-line.
 The air pump is built up by fastening a 21⁄2" Cylinder 37 in position by two 1" Reversed Angle Brackets as shown.
 Two Wheel Discs, through the centres of which passes a 31⁄2" Rod, are then clamped one at each end of the Cylinder by two Cranks.
 The end holes of the Cranks are fitted with 1⁄2" Bolts to form the handles.
 The air delivery pipes are represented by a 10" Driving Band 39, one end of which is pressed into a hole of the Cylinder and the other end secured to the side of the pontoon.
 The winding drum of the life-line winch consists of a Sleeve Piece 38, into the ends of which are pressed two Chimney Adaptors.
 The two last-mentioned are fastened to 1"×1" Angle Brackets by two 1⁄2" Bolts, which each carry a 1" fast Pulley on their shanks between the 1"×1" Angle Brackets and the Chimney Adaptors.
-A length of plaited Cord 40 is fastened round the drum and then led down the side of the diver's ladder to be tied finally underneath the pontoon.
+A length of plaited Cord 40 is fastened round the drum and then led down the side of the diver's ladder, to be tied finally underneath the pontoon.
 The diver's ladder is constructed by fastening two 21⁄2" Strips to the side of the pontoon by a Double Bracket, and then threading Cord through their holes as shown to form rungs.

-The life-boats are each constructed by joining the ends of a U-section Curved Plate with two Double Brackets, and they are suspended by Cord from davits formed by $5\frac{\pi}{2}$ Strips.
-The $5\frac{\pi}{2}$ Strips are bent over at one end, and are bolted to the $12\frac{\pi}{2}$ Angle Girders 8.
+The life-boats are each constructed by joining the ends of a U-section Curved Plate with two Double Brackets, and they are suspended by Cord from davits formed by $5\frac{1}{2}$ " Strips.
+The $5\frac{1}{2}$ " Strips are bent over at one end, and are bolted to the $12\frac{1}{2}$ " Angle Girders 8.

-DETAILS OF THE JIB BOOM
+DETAILS OF THE IIB BOOM

-Construction of the iib boom is commenced by making two compound girders 13, each of which consists of an 184" and a 54" Angle Girder overlapped two holes.
-A compound strip 14 formed by a 124" and two 54" Strips is then bolted along the edge of each girder, and the ends of the compound strips are joined by 34" x 4" Double Angle Strips.
-The sides of the compound girders 13 are then extended downwards by 21", 2" and 14" Strips, to the lower ends of which are bolted the 121" Angle Girders 12 and the 54" Strips 15.
-The ends of the 124" Angle Girders 12 are supported from the deck of the pontoon by the 94" Angle Girders 11 and the compound 94" girders 10.
-Each of the latter consists of a 71" and a 51" Angle Girder overlapped seven holes.
+Construction of the jib boom is commenced by making two compound girders 13. each of which consists of an 184" and a 54" Angle Girder overlapped two holes.
+A compound strip 14 formed by a 124" and two 55" Strips is then bolted along the edge of each girder, and the ends of the compound strips are joined by 31"x1" Double Angle Strips.
+The sides of the compound girders 13 are then extended downwards by 21, 2" and 15" Strips, to the lower ends of which are bolted the 124" Angle Girders 12 and the 55" Strips 15.
+The ends of the 125" Angle Girders 12 are supported from the deck of the pontoon by the 91" Angle Girders 11 and the compound 94" girders 10.
+Each of the latter consists of a 74" and a 54" Angle Girder overlapped seven holes.